EventStore/documentation/docs/tutorials/HTTP_Connector.md

 ### **Step 1: Set up an HTTP endpoint using PostB.in**

-In this example, you will use PostBin to create an HTTP endpoint that consumes events from EventStoreDB.
+In this tutorial, you will use PostBin to create an HTTP endpoint that consumes events from EventStoreDB.
 PostBin supports creating a unique URL to collect requests from EventStoreDB (GET, POST, PUT, PATCH, DELETE, etc.).

 **1.1** Navigate to [https://www.postb.in](https://www.postb.in) and click **Create Bin**.